-Staff have regular group supervision meetings to reflect on their key children's learning.
+Staff have regular time out of class to reflect on their key children's learning.

 We have a commitment of staff training which continues to build on staff knowledge of child development and the quality delivery of the early years' curriculum.